Le09/autophoto/README.md

 ## Usage
 Put the photos you want to turn into an album into some folder FOLDER.

+pipx uninstall autophoto-woolion # if already installed python3 -m build pipx install ./dist/autophoto_woolion-0.0.1*.whl

-Simply use ./script.py --folder FOLDER, and voilà! (for the full list, type ./script -h or ./script.py -l) (Later: autophoto folder)
+Otherwise use ./main.py --folder FOLDER, and voilà! (for the full list, type ./main -h or ./main.py -l) (Later: autophoto folder)
 A photo album is created into a newly created folder.
 Since the output is random, you can run the script multiple times.